enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/devops/docker/docker-build.md

 # Docker - docker build command

+## What's This Command Do

+- build an image from a Dockerfile

 ## Build Context

-directory where `Dockerfile` execute its instruction
+**Build Content**: directory where `Dockerfile` execute its instruction

-for file system
+for file structure

 ```
 .